DenizAksimsek/dotday/README.md

 so much
 ```

-dotday-js/ includes a reference implementation that reads a directory of
-.day files and outputs JSON data.
+dotday-js/ includes a Node.js based reference implementation that reads a directory of .day files and outputs iCalendar (.ics) data.

 `format.textile` includes an informal description.